gymrek-lab/CITRUS/doc/user_guide.md

 # CITRUS Simulation Mechanics

 CITRUS simulations are defined by a directed graph with two types of nodes: input nodes and operator nodes.
-All nodes have a unique alias, which is used to refer to them in the simulation configuration.
 These nodes are used to define a numerical simulation of a phenotype based on the input genotype data.

 ## Values in Simulations